Patricia Renee' Thomas

 Patricia Renee' Thomas (born 1995) is an American painter, draftswoman, and art educator based in Philadelphia.

 Early life and education

-Patricia Renee' Thomas graduated from the Tyler School of Art.
+Thomas is the second of four daughters born to Mark Thomas and Dawn Renee' Snipes.
+She was born in Philadelphia, Pennsylvania, the second oldest of four sisters and graduated from Temple University's Tyler School of Art.
 She received her Masters in Fine Arts from The University of Pennsylvania's Weitzman School of Design with a Certificate in Education.